Replace lost or destroyed documents

 Document replacement services may be free to people who live in a declared disaster area.

-Birth, death, marriage and civil partnership certificates
+Birth, marriage, civil partnership and change of name certificates

 The Registry of Births, Deaths and Marriages (RBDM) will provide free replacement life event certificates to those people who have had their certificates lost, damaged or destroyed in a declared disaster area.